DieterReuter/arm64-docker-builder/README.md

 ### Step 2 - compile the latest version of Docker

 The compile script will first clone into the docker/docker repo, so this will take some time.
 But don't worry for subsequent builds the script just fetches only the latest changes which is much faster.
 The compile time depends on your host machine and takes around 5 to 20 minutes, the later on a QEMU emulated machine on DigitalOcean; on a local VirtualBox machine it could be faster.
-And on a read hardware you should get the best performance - but who has already an ARM64 power horse at hand?
+And on real hardware you should get the best performance - but who has already an ARM64 power horse at hand?
 ```
 $ ./compile-docker.sh